Project

 2. current is a symlink, and web links point to actual file location.

-RE: enabling x_sendfile to efficiently send large files - Added by Karel Pičman almost 8 years ago
+RE: enabling x_sendfile to efficiently send large files - Added by Karel Pičman about 8 years ago

 I've been using this feature for many years.
 In fact downloading of large files from Redmine is impossible without that option.